Laura Berman (artist)

 She is a professor of printmaking at Kansas City Art Institute (KCAI).

 Early life and education

 Berman was born in Barcelona, Spain.
-She graduated from New York State College of Ceramics at Alfred University in 1995 with a bachelor's degree in fine arts, and from Tulane University with a masters degree in fine arts.
+She graduated from New York State College of Ceramics at Alfred University in 1995 with a bachelor's degree in fine arts, and from Tulane University with a master's degree in fine arts.

 Career

 In 2002, Berman began teaching courses in printmaking, papermaking, and screen printing at the Kansas City Art Institute (KCAI).
 She became a professor of printmaking at KCAI.